bylexus/grunt-md2html/README.md

 This example just demonstrates the different options:

 * layout: A layout file used for each processed output file
-* basePath: The `'{BASEPATH}'` variable which can be used within the docs points relatively to the basePath
+* basePath: The `<%= basepath %>` template variable which can be used within the docs points relatively to the basePath
 * separator: concatenator string when using multiple md files which go to one output file